electrode-io/electrode-native/docs/getting-started/getting-started.md

 To complete the tutorial, add the `MovieDetailsMiniApp` to the application.

-We've developed and published this MiniApp so you can reuse it for this tutorial.
-If you want to view the code of the MiniApp, you can view it in [this GitHub repository](https://github.com/electrode-io/MovieDetailsMiniApp)
+We've developed and published this MiniApp to reuse it in this tutorial.
+You may view the code of this MiniApp in the [MovieDetailsMiniApp repository](https://github.com/electrode-io/MovieDetailsMiniApp).

 * To add this MiniApp to the local container used by the native application, use a variation of the `ern run` command that allows you to include extra MiniApps to the local Container.
 Let's do that magic now.